Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: results

 \subsection{Bunch Position and Size}

-For a negative ADTS coefficient the dynamic above threshold shows clear, regular, sawtooth like bursts in bunch size and as amplitude modulation of the center-of-mass oscillations.
-For measurements this is visible in the BPM trace directly (Fig.~\ref{fig:bpm}) as well as in the synchronous measurement of bunch position and bunch size in Fig.~\ref{fig:sync_single}.
-The contribution of the bunch size can be seen in the fact that the spot size goes down slower than the center-of-mass oscillations seen by the BPMs.
-Additionally, the calculated spot size of up to 1.7\,mm (determined by Gaussian fit) in Fig.~\ref{fig:sync_single} compared to the maximal detected center-of-mass oscillation amplitude of 0.25\,mm (= 0.5\,mm peak-peak) indicates that the bunch size has a non-negligible contribution.
+For a negative ADTS coefficient, the dynamic above threshold shows clear, regular, sawtooth like bursts in transverse bunch size and as amplitude modulation of the center-of-mass oscillations.
+This is visible in the BPM trace directly (Fig.~\ref{fig:bpm}) as well as in the synchronous measurement of bunch position and bunch size in Fig.~\ref{fig:sync_single}.
+The contribution of the bunch size can be seen in the difference in behavior over turns between the vertical beam-size and centre of mass.
+Additionally, the calculated spot size of up to 0.68\,mm (standard deviation determined by Gaussian fit) in Fig.~\ref{fig:sync_single} compared to the detected center-of-mass oscillation amplitude of maximal 0.4\,mm (= 0.8\,mm peak-peak) indicates that the bunch size has a non-negligible contribution.
 Furthermore, the center-of-mass oscillation goes back to nearly zero for some hundred turns between the increases in oscillation amplitude.
-During this time the observed spot size slowly damps down indicating that this corresponds to the bunch size damping down, reaching minimal values in the order of 0.3\,mm before the next peak.
-The same behaviour is present in the simulation shown in Fig.~\ref{fig:com_sim}.
+During this time the observed spot size slowly damps down indicating that the bunch size is damping down, reaching minimal values in the order of 0.35\,mm before the next peak.
+The same sawtooth behaviour is present in the simulation shown in Fig.~\ref{fig:com_sim} when synchrotron radiation effects, such synchrotron radiation losses, synchrotron radiation damping and quantum excitations are included.